1st private moon flight passenger to invite creative guests

 "Maybe we'll both be on it," Musk said with a smile.

-He said the BFR is still in development and will make several unmanned test launches before it takes on passengers.
-The reusable 118-meter (387-foot) rocket will have its own dedicated passenger ship.
+Musk said the BFR is still in development and will make several unmanned test launches before it takes on passengers.
+The reusable 118-meter (387-foot) rocket will have its own dedicated passenger ship and its development is expected to cost about $5 billion, Musk said.

 The mission will not involve a lunar landing.